The big return of Backlash after some time off.

 - The Show opens with a tribute to 9/11 and an introduction from Shane McMahon and the extremely popular Daniel Bryan to welcome us to the show.

-6-Pack Elimination/WWE Smackdown Women’s Championship: Becky Lynch vs Natalya vs Naomi Vs Alexa Bliss vs Carmella vs Nikki Bella
+6-Pack Elimination/WWE Smackdown Women’s Championship: Becky Lynch v Natalya v Naomi v Alexa Bliss v Carmella v Nikki Bella

-This was to be the very first Smackdown Women’s champ.
+This wasfor the honor of being the very first Smackdown Women’s champ.
 You could tell a major difference in the way the women were treated on this night as opposed to the older Backlash events.
 They were given time to show what they could do and get over with the audience and they accomplished both.
 Everyone played their parts well and they told a good story inside the ring.
 Natalya was the only woman in the match that was a part of the older Backlash events and still kept up.
 Kudos to the ladies and WWE for figuring out that they could pull this off finally.
 Becky was the right person to be the first champion and got a loud ovation when it happened.
-I never imagined they would eventually let her main event WrestleMania though
+I never imagined they would eventually let her main event WrestleMania though.
+1-1

 - Randy was jumped in the back by Bray Wyatt before their match later tonight.

-Second Chance/WWE Smackdown Tag Team Championship Tournament: The Usos vs The Hype Bros (Zack Ryder/Mojo Rawley)
+Second Chance/WWE Smackdown Tag Team Championship Tournament: The Usos v The Hype Bros (Zack Ryder/Mojo Rawley)

 This was an odd booking choice in general.
-The Usos had turned heel after losing to American Alpha by injuring Chad Gables knee and taking them out of the tournament.
+The Usos had turned heel after losing to American Alpha by injuring Chad Gable’s knee and taking them out of the tournament.
 Somehow they were rewarded by a spot in this match instead of being suspended in the story.
 Aside from that, the heel Usos were instantly more over and entertaining as bad guys and were definitely the right team to head into the Championship round.
 The Usos rule when they can keep out of trouble.
-Poor Mojo is stuck in the Phantom Zone or something.
+Poor Mojo and Zack didn’t get a happy ending.2-2

 Winner: Jimmy made Zack tap to the Tequila Sunrise crab.